ybroeker/pitmutation-plugin/README.md

 The report shows mutation statistics with the change since the last successful build, and you can drill down to the annotated source code at class level to see what mutations happened on each line.

+## Releasing
+Run `mvn release:prepare release:perform` but ensure that your Maven `settings.xml` has been [set up with your jenkins-ci.org credentials](https://wiki.jenkins.io/display/JENKINS/Hosting+Plugins#HostingPlugins-Releasingtojenkins-ci.org)